OrrArbel/UnauthenticatedEnum/README.md

 A Python tool for unauthenticated enumeration of Windows hosts using multiple protocols.
 It leverages [Impacket](https://github.com/fortra/impacket) to scan and extract host information without credentials.
-The tool supports SMB, RPC, and WinRM protocols, parsing NTLM challenges to gather system details.
+The tool supports SMB, RPC, and WinRM/WinRMS protocols, parsing NTLM challenges to gather system details.

 ## Techniques Used